angelicaCruz/SimpleMEToolGuide/DevGuide.md

 ## Run and Debug
 1. Compile the project to target multiple platforms (HoloLens, PC, UWP).
 2. Start MeshExpert Center.
 Run the application in Unity.
-Build and deploy application in HoloLens(or any target device.)
+Build and deploy application in HoloLens(or any target deviced.)
-3. For debugging chech the following values in the **Console** for Unity and in the **Output** window in VisualStudio for Hololens:
+3. For debugging check the following values in the **Console** for Unity and in the **Output** window in VisualStudio for Hololens:
    ```
    Delay : if zero, then app is not connected to the server
    ip